 This destroys the ability of an adversary to retrieve the underlying data without the decryption key.
 When simply encrypting and decrypting information, this noise isn’t a problem.

-However, when we perform additions or multiplications (especially when adding together two encrypted pieces of information), this noise also grows.
+However, when we perform additions or multiplications (especially multiplications), this noise also grows.

 Decrypting the information is dependent in part on being able to round off to the correct value.